All Episodes

 Well, is that fair?

-Is that is that fair?
+Is that fair?

-Should you maybe stop the guy who's working out, or maybe make the guy who's not working out work out?
+Should you maybe stop the guy who's working out or maybe make the guy who's not working out work out?

 No, no, no.

-My point is that that no two people are ever the same, and you're always going to be able to find different levels of devotion, different levels of desire.
+My point is that no two people are ever the same, and you're always going to be able to find different levels of devotion, different levels of desire.

 And people are going to be who they are.

-I mean, you just uh never know.
+I mean, you just never know.

-You do No, it's not a slam on anybody.
+No, it's not a slam on anybody.

 I'm just saying that every athlete's like everybody else.